euske/pyrexecd/README.md

 PyRexecd
 ========

-PyRexecd is a telnet/rexec daemon for Windows.
+PyRexecd is a simple SSH server for Windows.
 It can be used to run Windows programs remotely from a Unix machine.

-**WARNING:** There's no security in this program.
+**WARNING:** There's not much security in this program.

 **DO NOT RUN THIS PROGRAM UNLESS YOUR PC IS PROTECTED BY A FIREWALL**